-Experience the full breadth and depth of South Africa's remarkable natural riches with this complete tour that leaves no stone unturned.
+Experience the full breadth and depth of South Africa's remarkable natural riches with this complete tour that leaves no stone upturned.
 You'll go wild in Kruger National Park with four safari game drives to spot leopards, lions, elephants, hippos, cheetahs and many more fascinating creatures.

 From South Africa you will be transferred to Mauritius where you can shelter yourself away from the world and the daily grind with a fabulous getaway to a Mauritian private cove, where your every wish and whim will be catered for and all your worries melt under the glorious sunshine.

 - Visit to a Centre for Endangered Species allowing visitors the opportunity to view and interact with a variety of rare, vulnerable or endangered animals